semantifyit/RocketRML/Readme.md

     npm install rocketrml

 ## Quick-start
-After installation you can to copy [index.js](https://github.com/semantifyit/RocketRML/blob/master/docs/node/index.js) into your current working directory.
+After installation, you can to copy [index.js](https://github.com/semantifyit/RocketRML/blob/master/docs/node/index.js) into your current working directory.
-Also the [mapfile.ttl](https://github.com/semantifyit/RocketRML/blob/master/docs/node/mapping.ttl) and the [input](https://github.com/semantifyit/RocketRML/blob/master/docs/node/input.json) is needed.
+Also, the [mapfile.ttl](https://github.com/semantifyit/RocketRML/blob/master/docs/node/mapping.ttl) and the [input](https://github.com/semantifyit/RocketRML/blob/master/docs/node/input.json) is needed.

 Then you can execute your first example via: